If you want to travel the world and get accommodation for free, you should join the Couchsurfing community.

 Couchsurfing was founded by Casey Fenton, Daniel Hoffer, Sebastian Le Tuan, and Leonardo Bassani da Silveira in 2004.
 It is a global community that connects travelers with more than 200,000 cities wherein they can share their life with the people they encounter, fostering cultural exchange and mutual respect.
 There are over 10 million people in the community who are willing to share their home and time with you for free.

 How to join the community?

-- Simply sign up and create a detailed profile at their website.
-Write there your lifestyle, mission in life and what is it important to you.
+- Simply sign up and create a detailed profile on their website.
+Write there your lifestyle, mission in life, and what is important to you.
 You don’t have to pretend to be someone you’re not.
 Show the community who you really are.

 - Join weekly events in your area so you get a feel for how it works.
 Check out your city’s page and browse through the events you’re interested in joining in.

 - Plan your next travel adventure.
 Search for cities you plan to visit within the next 4 weeks and browse local hosts with available couches.
 Read their profiles thoroughly and send personalize request for the dates you will be there.

 - Be a host.
 If you have a spare room or coach available for travelers, set your couch status under “Couch Information”.
 You can set it to; Accepting guests, maybe accepting guests, not accepting guests, or wants to meet up.

 I’m sure some of you’re kinda skeptical about this kind of concept.
 Even if you see verified profiles with good references, there’s no guarantee that they are good people.
 Let’s face it, the world is a dangerous place to live in, nothing is safe anymore.